FindNode

 "elements" property

-“elements" accept an array of node IDs, the node IDs must be a valid node ID on the screen or it will generate error.
-When “elements" is specified, the search will not be performed.
-It is useful to apply actions on specific nodes or debugging purpose.
+"elements" accept an array of node IDs, the node IDs must be a valid node ID on the screen or it will generate error.
+When "elements" is specified, all the elements will be stored in ML, the search will not be performed.
+It is useful to apply actions on nodes in specific order.
 Each query with "elements" will traverse all nodes to locate corresponding node, try to put multiple IDs in the array instead of one at a time.
+Same node ID can appear on the elements. "elements" is the only that can compose "ML" directly, it is useful to combine with "forEach".

 device.sendAai({elements:["1234a", "5678b"], action:"getNodes"})